-St Richard’s Hospice cares for people with serious progressive illnesses so it is important that we take all reasonable steps to protect the wellbeing of those using our services, as well as those working and volunteering for the hospice.
-This is particularly relevant during the outbreak of coronavirus in the UK.
+St Richard’s Hospice cares for people with serious progressive illnesses so it is important we take all reasonable steps to protect the wellbeing of those using our services, as well as those working and volunteering for the hospice.
+This is particularly relevant during the coronavirus pandemic.

 Visiting the In-patient Unit (IPU)